Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 \# Finally, we solve the same modular least squares~\eqref{eq:modular_default} or penalized least squares~\eqref{eq:def_modular_highd} with $ \hat{C}_{\lm} := \frac{1}{n}\sum_{i=1}^n C_i $ for the above $C_i$.
 When Assumption~\ref{assump:ci} is violated, the original $\hat{C}_{\lm}$ defined in~\eqref{eq:C_default} might be biased even if the estimators for conditional expectations are correct.
 In contrast, the new cross-terms we derive in~\eqref{eq:C_struc} are unbiased for $(X_{i})_jY_i$ with potentially smaller variance under the generalized condition~\eqref{eq:general_ci}.

-Theoretical guarantee for this approach can be directly implied by Theorems~\ref{thm:lowd} and~\ref{thm:highd} in view of~\eqref{eq:general_ci} and the fact that the definition of $C_i$ in~\eqref{eq:C_struc} is equivalent to taking $\hat\mu_{x,j}^{(k)}(Z_{i}^\full):=(X_i)_j$, which we omit here.
+Let $\hat{J}$ be the output of the structure learning step, and set $Z^{\hat{\full}}=(X_{\hat{J}},Z)$.
+We note that $Y\indep X\given Z^{\hat{\full}}$ holds with probability tending to 1 if $\hat{J}$ converges in probability to some superset $\tilde{J}\supseteq\cJ$, our asymptotic expansion in Theorems~\ref{thm:lowd} and~\ref{thm:highd} holds on an event with probability tending to 1, and theoretical guarantees for this approach can be directly implied in view of~\eqref{eq:general_ci} and the fact that the definition of $C_i$ in~\eqref{eq:C_struc} is equivalent to taking $\hat\mu_{x,j}^{(k)}(Z_{i}^\full):=(X_i)_j$, which we omit here.
+The convergence of $\hat{J}$ can be obtained under, e.g.,~irrepresentability-type conditions~\citep{zhao2006model}, and is typically compatible with Assumption~\ref{assump:consistency}; see Appendix~\ref{app:subsec_conditions} for a more detailed discussion.

 This variant can be viewed as a data-driven interpolation between the fully modular regression we introduce in the preceding part and the standard OLS or Lasso.
 If the conditional independence condition holds for $X_j$, then utilizing the information in $Z^\full$ reduces the estimation error in $[\hat\theta_n^\mod]_j$; otherwise, it reduces to $[\hat\theta_n^\mod]_j = [\hat\theta_n^\ols]_j$ in the low-dimensional case, and yields a similar bound as $\hat\theta_n^\Lasso$ for the high-dimensional regression.
-Our simulation studies in Section~\ref{sec:simu} show that this approach robustly improves the estimation and prediction accuracy in cases where Assumption~\ref{assump:ci} is violated but the conditional independence structure~\eqref{eq:general_ci} may be learned from the data.